-Rome’s Jewish Ghetto tells a fascinating history, running from antiquity and the Middle Ages through to today.
+Rome’s Jewish Ghetto preserves a fascinating history, spanning antiquity to today through the turbulent Middle Ages.
 Mingled among its many monuments are an ancient theater, imperial portico, and the largest synagogue in the city, not to mention other nameless delipidated buildings dating back centuries.

 Now an affluent, vibrant, and picturesque part of the historic center, the Jewish Ghetto of Rome masks an unsettling history.
 For this was once Rome's poorest neighborhood - home to its most persecuted citizens, whose adherence to their faith earned them the ire of Pope Paul IV.

 Read on to discover the history, attractions, and fascinating stories of the Jewish Ghetto of Rome.